mieweb/datavis-ace/README.md

 * Use `makeSubclass` to create class hierarchies.
 Toplevel classes should have `Object` as their superclass.
 * Use `self.super` to access methods in superclasses.

+## Building Documentation

+* Run `git submodule update --init` to get the JSDoc templates that this project uses.
+* Run `make jsdoc` to build the documentation.

 ## Testing

 DataVis uses Mocha + Selenium for browser testing.
 Run `npm install` and then `make test` to run all available Selenium tests.
 Since tests run in Node.js, please use any available JavaScript features you want (e.g. async/await, destructuring assignment, etc).